Contractor Job Pricing Calculator

 What Should My Markup Be?

 Markup and margin are not the same thing.
 Markup is based on your cost.
 Margin is based on your selling price.
 A 50% markup only gives you a 33% margin.
-Most contractors who "use 20% markup" are actually earning far less profit than they think.
+Most contractors who "use 20% markup" are actually earning far less profit than they think once callbacks, jobsite delays, warranty work, and unpaid office time are included.

 The table below shows typical markup ranges by job type for residential trade contractors.
-These numbers come from industry surveys and contractor benchmarking data.
-Your actual markup should depend on your overhead, local market, and how competitive the bid is.
+Your actual markup should depend on your overhead, local market, job risk, close rate, deposit rules, and how competitive the bid is.

 | Job Type | Typical Markup | Effective Margin | Notes |